JHGuitarFreak/UQM-MegaMod/README.md

 You can go one of two ways with modern VS:
 1. Install Visual Studio 2008, 2010, and your modern VS of choice (2015-2019).
 Load the solution file into your modern VS and target the toolset for VS2008 then compile away.
-2. Use just your modern Visual Studio and change the additional include and lib directories to point to the VS2015 equivalent folders in the dev-libs directory.
+2. Use just your modern Visual Studio and change the build configuration to either Debug2019 or Release2019.
 The only downside to this is that it breaks Net-Melee functionality.

 For other platforms you'll have to gather all of the necessary dependencies and hope for the best.